Mr B Up To His Old Tricks

 "John is a man", is a reference of John to himself as "a man", a self-reference.

-Readers will no doubt notice how the word "reference" is indiscriminately thrown about the place as if all words were denoting expressions.
+Readers will no doubt notice, too, how the word "reference" has been indiscriminately thrown about the place as if all words were denoting expressions.
 Hence, we are told, with no argument in support, that:

 The contradiction inherent in the verb "to be", "is", can be seen as the same as that found in "self-reference" by modern mathematical philosophers like Russell.
 Russell's famous paradox derived from the self-reference of "the set of all sets that don't contain themselves"....